Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: Introduction

 Present upper limits on the branching of SM Higgs boson to a long-lived scalar mediator particle is around 4\% for a mediator mass of 45\,GeV at proper decay length of 1-2\,cm using the ATLAS inner detector at 13\,TeV and 139\,fb$^{-1}$, when it decays into $b$ quarks\,\cite{ATLAS:2021jig}, and around 1\% for 40\,GeV mediator at proper decay length of 1\,m decaying into hadronic jets in the ATLAS muon spectrometer with 33\,fb$^{-1}$ of data\,\cite{ATLAS:2019jcm}.
 The CMS detector constrains the SM Higgs boson branching to long-lived particles to be below 6\% for 40\,GeV mediator with proper decay lengths between 1–10\,cm which decays into SM quarks within the CMS tracker using the associated production of the Higgs boson with the $Z$ boson\,\cite{CMS:2021yhb} and 117\,fb$^{-1}$ of data.
 This constraint goes down to 0.3\% for the same mediator mass around proper decay lengths of 1\,m when displaced activities are searched for in the CMS muon spectrometer with an integrated luminosity of 137\,fb$^{-1}$\,\cite{CMS:2021juv}.
 When the mediator particle decays into electrons or muons, CMS has ruled out the branching fractions greater than 0.03\% for the SM Higgs boson decaying into two long-lived scalar particles of mass 30\,GeV having proper decay lengths ranging from 0.1-12\,cm with 113-118\,fb$^{-1}$\,\cite{CMS:2021kdm}.

-In this work, our endeavour is to study extensively the long-lived scalar mediator particle produced from the decay of the SM Higgs boson, which decays into various SM particles.
+Our endeavour is to study extensively the long-lived scalar mediator particle produced from the SM Higgs boson decay, which decays into various SM particles.
 We perform our analyses for the high luminosity run of the LHC (HL-LHC) experiment, where the increased luminosity comes with a high amount of pile-up (PU) vertices per bunch crossing.
 Minimising the effect of PU motivates us to look for decays of the long-lived mediator particle in the muon spectrometer of the CMS detector.
-For all cases, we consider the three dominant production modes of the SM Higgs boson, i.e., the gluon-gluon fusion (ggF), vector boson fusion (VBF) and associated production with a vector boson (Vh) processes.
-Initially, we perform a model-independent analysis assuming 100\,\% branching to each decay mode of the mediator particle into SM particles, which we later combine those using the branching ratios predicted in the minimal model.
-Due to the presence of multiple production modes of SM Higgs boson, as well as various decay modes of a scalar mediator which mixes with the Higgs boson, a study of such individual production and decay modes is required to understand how each of them affect the combined limits.
-Furthermore, we study the complementarity of this with dedicated LLP detectors, like MATHUSLA and CODEX-b detectors for long-lived mediator particles arising in the scenario that we discussed above.
+For all cases, we consider the three dominant production modes of the SM Higgs boson; the gluon-gluon fusion (ggF), vector boson fusion (VBF) and associated production with a vector boson (Vh) processes.
+We first perform a model-independent analysis assuming 100\,\% branching to each decay mode of the mediator particle into SM particles, which we later combine those using the branching ratios predicted in the minimal model.
+Due to the presence of multiple production modes of the Higgs boson, and various decay modes of a scalar mediator particle which mixes with the Higgs boson, a study of individual production and decay mode is required to understand how each of them affect the combined limits.
+We also study the complementarity of this with dedicated LLP detectors, like MATHUSLA and CODEX-b detectors, for long-lived mediator particles arising in the scenario that we discussed above.

 We take a step in the future to study the prospect of the muon spectrometer of the future circular hadron collider (FCC-hh) experiment, which is proposed to have a centre of mass energy of 100\,TeV, in the search for scalar mediator particles having longer lifetimes and coming from the Higgs boson decay.
 It is to be noted that the muon spectrometer of the FCC-hh detector is different from the one at the CMS detector, i.e. it has a forward muon spectrometer in addition to the barrel and endcap detectors.
 Therefore, a dedicated study is required to understand how this design affects the search of LLPs coming from the decay of the SM Higgs boson.